batuhan-basoglu/Cool-Shopping-Site/README.md

 A cool shopping site made using PHP, CSS, Javascript and MySQL.

-Note: Pricing Slider doesn't work.
-Also the code has security vulnerability against SQL injection so the SQL code needs to be improved.
+Note: pricing slider and payment provider doesn't work.
+Also the code has security vulnerability against SQL injection.

 # Installation